Skip to main content

 You can also test your NCCL setup with a larger buffer size to use more of your 200Gbps bandwidth.

-# Set network interface environment variables (use your active interface)
+# Set network interface environment variables (use your management network interface)

 # Run the all_gather performance test across both nodes